Plantasia

-Plantasia is a large public hothouse, located in the Parc Tawe retail park, Swansea, Wales that opened in 1990.
+Plantasia Tropical Zoo is a large public hothouse, located in the Parc Tawe retail park, Swansea, Wales that opened in 1990.

 Information

 Plantasia exhibits a wide range of tropical plants, insects, reptiles, amphibians, mammals and fish.
-There is a cafeteria and education room.
+There is also a cafeteria and an education room.

 The glasshouse contains two climate zones: Tropical with a rainforest, and Arid.
 The collection includes around 5,000 plants, some of which are endangered in their natural habitat.
-Plant types include palms, bananas, giant bamboo, various fruiting plants including Lime and many epiphytes including bromeliads, orchids and aroids, there is also a small collection of cacti and succulents in the arid zone.
+Plant types include palms, bananas, giant bamboo, various fruiting plants including limes and many epiphytes including bromeliads, orchids and aroids, there is also a small collection of cacti and succulents in the arid zone.

-Along with the plants, there is supporting wildlife including meerkats, crested geckos, tarantulas, red-bellied piranha, koi carp, green-winged macaw, white-cheeked turaco, bearded dragons and a Burmese python.
-Additionally, Plantasia houses common marmosets, Asian leopard cats, Spectacled caimans and critically endangered Kleinmann's tortoise.
+Along with the plants, there is supporting wildlife including meerkats, crested geckos, tarantulas, red-bellied piranhas, koi carp, green-winged macaws, white-cheeked turacos, bearded dragons and a Burmese python.
+Additionally, Plantasia houses common marmosets, Asian leopard cats, Spectacled caimans and critically endangered Kleinmann's tortoises.

-In 2019 Plantasia added many new features to its exhibits.
+In 2019, Plantasia added many new features to its exhibits.
 These included a new cafeteria and gift shop.
 Within the glasshouse new additions included a waterfall lookout, rainforest hut, living bridge and interactive educational exhibits.